ElisabethFox/Brain-Games/README.md

 **How to use it?**

-> 1. Install node.js of the latest version on the system globally
+• Install node.js of the latest version on the system globally
-> 2. Clone the repository locally: https://github.com/ElisabethFox/frontend-project-lvl1v
+• Clone the repository locally: https://github.com/ElisabethFox/frontend-project-lvl1v
-> 3. Initialize the npm package inside the root directory of the project
+• Initialize the npm package inside the root directory of the project
-> 4. Start every game with command: brain-even, brain-calc, brain-gcd, brain-progression, brain-prime
+• Start every game with command: brain-even, brain-calc, brain-gcd, brain-progression, brain-prime

-_First game_: brain-even.
+First game: brain-even.
 The user is shown a random number, he should answer 'yes' if the number is even, or 'no' if it is odd. https://asciinema.org/a/524324

-_Second game_: brain-calc.
+Second game: brain-calc.
 The user is shown a mathematical expression, he should give the correct answer. https://asciinema.org/a/524996

-_Third game_: brain-gcd.
+Third game: brain-gcd.
 The user is shown two random numbers, he should calculate and enter the greatest common divisor of these numbers. https://asciinema.org/a/525087

-_Fourth game_: brain-progression.
+Fourth game: brain-progression.
 The user is shown a series of numbers that form an arithmetic progression, but one element.
 He should calculate this element. https://asciinema.org/a/525179

-_Fifth game_: brain-prime.
+Fifth game: brain-prime.
 The user is shown a random number, he should answer 'yes' if the number is prime, or 'no' if it is complex. https://asciinema.org/a/52587

 **Minimum system requirements:**

-> • MacOS/Linux
+• MacOS/Linux
-> • Windows + WSL
+• Windows + WSL
-> • node.js v16.0.0.
+• node.js v16.0.0.